mtmbrlk2/SQL-Projects/README.md

-In this project, I utilized the following techniques for SQL:
+The files herein showcase some of the skills I've obtained in SQL and DBM.
+This was a small class project that focused on gaining proficiency in techniques and the coding language of SQL.
+In this project, I utilized the following techniques and codes showcased in my files:

 Importing and mapping data bases